 An integrated learning solution was put in place to educate a large population of people within the Operations Organisation.
-The ITIL Service Management Foundation qualification was successfully completed by 70% of all operational staff during 2005 and leadership training was designed, in conjunction with Pink Elephant, to prepare the organisation for change.
+The ITIL Service Management Foundation qualification was successfully completed by 70% of all operational staff and leadership training was designed, in conjunction with Pink Elephant, to prepare the organisation for change.

 In just three years, the company dramatically transformed the way it manages its IT operations.
 Global service domain teams, specialising in Telecoms, Desktop and Data Centre services have been established, and the successful introduction of four ITIL-based Service Management processes—Change, Release, Incident and Problem Management—has positioned IT firmly on its roadmap to world-class service delivery.